-Husband Of Missing Mother Who Searched 'How To Get Away With Murder’ Now Charged With Her Murder
+Husband Of Missing Mother Who Searched 'How To Get Away With Murder’ Pleads Guilty To Her Murder

 55-year-old Elizabeth Capaldi was reported missing on Oct.
 12, 2022.
-Her husband is now accused of strangling and dismembering her.
+In April 2023, her husband pleaded guilty to strangling and dismembering her, and hiding her remains.

 55-year-old Elizabeth “Beth” Capaldi was reported missing on Oct.
 12, 2022 by a family member.
 She was last seen with her husband in the Sellersville, Pennsylvania home they shared two days prior on Oct.
 10. In December 2022, her husband, Stephen Capaldi, was charged with her murder, reported PEOPLE.

 Bucks County District Attorney Matt Weintraub announced in a Dec.
-15 press conference that Stephen is accused of strangling Beth, dismembering her body in their home, and disposing of her remains across the Greater Philadelphia area.
-Stephen has been charged with third-degree murder, obstruction of justice, tampering with evidence, possession of an instrument of crime, and abuse of a corpse, according to Weintraub.
+15, 2022 press conference that Stephen was accused of strangling Beth, dismembering her body in their home, and disposing of her remains across the Greater Philadelphia area.

 Authorities believe Stephen murdered his wife by strangling her and smothering her with a pillow, surprising her in her sleep on the morning of Oct.
 10. After she was dead, perhaps to hide the body, he dismembered her in their basement.
 Then he started disposing of some of her remains in an apartment complex dumpster and buried some of her remains along the Delaware River.